 FAQs

-The defining characteristic of pickle spice mix is whole or coarse spices, so any combination including the whole, main ingredients can be used as a substitute.
+The defining characteristic of pickle spice mix is whole or coarse spices.
+Any combination including the whole, main ingredients can be used as a substitute.
 This includes black peppercorns, mustard seeds, red pepper flakes, dill, and so on.

-Pickling salt is made up of 100% sodium chloride without any other additives, which means it’s lacking in any artificial ingredients.
+Pickling salt is made up of 100% sodium chloride without any other additives.
+That means it’s lacking in any artificial ingredients.
 Table salts often contain additives meant to prevent caking.

-Pickling spices can be used in all sorts of dishes besides pickled cucumbers – you can pickle onions, green beans, and other vegetable medleys.
+Use pickling spice in all sorts of dishes besides pickled cucumbers.
+You can pickle onions, green beans, and other vegetable medleys.
 They are excellent in soups, stews, and marinades for protein, too.

-Traditional pickle spice is a great default option for pickling eggs, and many recipes call for the addition or substitution of fresh garlic, fresh dill, sliced onions, and other such ingredients, for a more savory blend.
+Traditional pickle spice is a great default option for pickling eggs.
+Many recipes call for the addition or substitution of fresh garlic, fresh dill, sliced onions, and other such ingredients, for a more savory blend.
 Beets and beet juice are often used as well, to give pickled eggs a bright pink color and a sweet, tangy flavor

 While allspice berries are a common ingredient in spice mixes for pickles, they are their own individual spice which can come in either whole or ground form.
 The berries are very aromatic, with a flavor similar to cinnamon, cloves, and nutmeg.
 The ground powder is more concentrated, and better suited to tasks like baking.